fonoster/routr/README.md

 kubectl get pods -n sipnet
 ```

 You should see a list of pods and their status.
-If you see the status Runnning, then you are ready to go.
+If you see the status Running, then you are ready to go.

 For a more detailed explanation please refer to the chart's [readme](https://github.com/fonoster/routr/blob/main/ops/charts/connect/README.md).